wavefrontHQ/docs/pages/doc/logging_send_logs.md

         </store>
       </match>
       ```
-  1. To view logs specific to your application and service, you need to tag the logs with the application and service name.
-If the logs do not have the application and service name, the Wavefront proxy adds the service and application tags to the log data, and assigns the value `None`.
+  1. To view logs specific to your application and service, tag the logs with the application and service name.
+If the logs do not have the application and service name, the Wavefront proxy adds the service and application tags to the log data, and assigns the value `none`.

 ### Best Practices

-If the maximum character limit for a message, tag, and value is exceeded, logs are dropped by the Wavefront proxy.
-Therefore, make sure your logs are within the given limits.
+If logs exceed the maximum character limit for a message, tag, and value the Wavefront proxy drops the logs.
+Make sure your logs are within the given limits.
 See [FAQs](logging_faq.html#track-data-dropped-by-proxy) to monitor the data points dropped by the proxy.

-{% include note.html content="If you want to increase the limits, reach out to [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help." %}
+{% include note.html content="If you want to increase the limits, ask your administrator to reach out to [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help." %}

 <table style="width: 100;">
   <tr>